-Table 1.11 shows the audited outcome for the period 2011/12 to 2013/14, Main Appropriation, Adjusted Appropriation and Revised Estimates for 2014/15 and budgets for the MTEF by economic classification.
+Table 1.11 shows the audited outcome for the period 2013/14 to 2015/16, Main Appropriation, Adjusted Appropriation and Revised Estimates for 2016/17 and budgets for the MTEF by economic classification.
+Similarly as above, this section may include a brief discussion on expenditure trends per economic classification.